ConPaaS-team/conpaas/docs/userguide.rst

-The Galera Cluster Multimaster Database Service
+The MySQL Galera Multimaster Database Service
 ===============================================

-Galera Cluster service  is  a true Multimaster Data Base Cluster based on synchronous replication.
-Galera Cluster is an easy-to-use, high-availability solution, which provides high system uptime, no data loss and scalability for future growth.
-It is based on MySQL and as this allow direct client connection and offers the same native look and feel.
+MySQL Galera service  is  a true Multimaster Data Base Cluster based on synchronous replication.
+MySQL Galera is an easy-to-use, high-availability solution, which provides high system uptime, no data loss and scalability for future growth.
+It is based on MySQL 5.5 with Galera extensions and as this allow direct client connection and offers the same native look and feel.

 Summarizing, its advanced features are: